Nadia Mohamed

 Nadia Mohamed (Somali: Nadiina Maxamed; Arabic: نادية محمد) (born c.
-1996) is an American politician and mayor of St. Louis Park, Minnesota since 2023.
-Mohamed is the first Somali American elected as mayor of a U.S. city.
+1996) is an American politician serving since 2023 as the mayor of St. Louis Park, Minnesota.
+Mohamed is the first Somali American to be elected mayor of a U.S. city.
 (Note: Deqa Dhalac, of South Portland, was the first Somali-American mayor in the United States, but was selected by the city council, not elected in an open election.)

 Early life and education

 Mohamed immigrated to the United States with her family as refugees when she was 10.
 Her family settled in St. Louis Park, Minnesota.
 She has a bachelor's degree in HR from Metropolitan State University.
 Mohamed works for the State of Minnesota as a training manager for social workers.

 Career

 In 2019, at age 23, she was elected to the St. Louis Park city council, becoming its youngest-ever and first Muslim member.
-The Star Tribune described her 2023 mayoral campaign as focused on investment in community policing and programs to make homeownership more affordable.
 On November 7, 2023, Mohamed defeated retired banker Dale A. Anderson in the municipal election to succeed outgoing Mayor Jake Spano.
 Endorsed by Spano, she won 58% of the vote.
+The Star Tribune described her 2023 mayoral campaign as focused on investment in community policing and programs to make homeownership more affordable.